oalcabes/ValRE/README.md

 6. detect previous event value ** explained in detail below, please read before changing from False
 7. thresholds for the energy, the flux, and/or the probability
 8. whether or not you'd like PDF and JSON reports
+9. manual inputs for hits, misses, correct negatives, and false alarms

 The formats in which all of these values must be given in are detailed in the comments of the configuration file, as well as in the "input formats" section below.